Liam enjoying our summer place

 We now have our "Summer Place" behind our house.
 It is Liam and me, a mere 50 years later.

 You all know of Ruth's Garden -next pic shows Liam to the right of it.
-We have the Buddha Garden with an angel watching Buddha. birdbaths, wind chimes and plaques and birdhouses and cages Some inhabited by real birds.

 The backyard is totally enclosed on all sides by tall trees, bushes, plants.